 As a mental health therapist, it is important to create an environment conducive to mindfulness.

-My name is Katie Mac Jurado and I am a School Based Mental Health Therapist with an amazing nonprofit agency, Headway Emotional Health Services.
-Operating a practice within a school building has made me address the importance of creating a mindful space for my clients.
+My name is Katie Mac Jurado.
+I am a School Based Mental Health Therapist with an amazing nonprofit agency, Headway Emotional Health Services.
+I operate a practice within a school building and prioritize creating mindful spaces for my clients.
 Here are my Top 5 Tips to Creating an Interactive Mindful Space!

 Connect with Nature

-Research shows that being around and within nature, especially trees, has a positive impact on our biology.
-Regulating the nervous system is a necessary and targeted piece of processing trauma, managing anxiety, being in a “learning brain”, as well as for building trusting relationships.
-It only requires being exposed to images of trees and nature for 40 seconds, to begin to see a biological and calming response.
-The paper leaves on the bulletin boards not only serve as a theme in my space, but children are allowed to take one with them at the end of a session, providing a tangible conclusion to our time together.
-As I sat with a group of young girls who had been struggling with friendship issues, one girl looked around the room and said, “You know, Katie Mac, your room here is like a little oasis in the middle of the school,” and she smiled.
+Nature has a positive impact on our biology.
+After 40 seconds of being exposed to images of trees and nature there is a biological and calming response that occurs.
+Children take a paper leaf with them as a tangible conclusion to our session.
+I sat with a group of young girls who had been struggling with friendship issues.
+One girl looked around the room and said, “You know, Katie Mac, your room here is like a little oasis in the middle of the school.”

 Incorporate of All 5 Senses